 Hello folks!
 How many of these have you seen lately?
 It is rare these days to see a HUGE Black and Yellow Garden Spider (Argiope aurantia).
-I remember as a kid we always had at least one ever summer along our chicken house.
+I remember as a kid we always had at least one every summer along our chicken house.
 I enjoyed catching grasshoppers and throwing them into the web and watching the spider pounce on them and wrap them up.

 When I was living at the mansion in Mississippi there was a big one behind the kitchen one year.
 A friend came over with his grandmother and a couple of his nephews.
-Of course we went outside so I told the boys not to bother the spider.
+Of course, we went outside so I told the boys not to bother the spider.
 When they left the spider was MIA.
-It seemed like every summer there I saw one or two very small ones on the garden but they always disappeared.
+It seemed like every summer there I saw one or two very small ones in the garden but they always disappeared.
 I never knew if they made it or were eaten by a bird.

 This summer there was a very small one that made a web between the Colocasia gigantea ‘Thailand Giant’ and the porch.
 I saw it one day and then it was gone.
 A couple of days ago while taking photos I spotted this one with its web in the Forsythia.
 I greeted her then went in to get the camera.
-She was there when I returned ready for her photo shoot.
+She was there when I returned ready for her photoshoot.

-Of course I had to get online and find something interesting about this spider to share.
-This species is native to the contiguous United States, Hawaii, Canada, Mexico and Central America.
+Of course, I had to get online and find something interesting about this spider to share.
+This species is native to the contiguous United States, Hawaii, Canada, Mexico, and Central America.

 They have the characteristic black and yellow markings on their abdomen and the white cephalothorax.
-The latin name means “gilded silver face”.
-Actually, the genus name in latin for Argiope means “silver face” while the species name, aurantia, means “gilded”.
+The Latin name means “gilded silver face”.
+Actually, the genus name in Latin for Argiope means “silver face” while the species name, aurantia, means “gilded”.
 Males look nothing like the females and are smaller and brown.

 The Black and Yellow Garden Spider is in the family of orb-weavers (Araneidae).
 Interestingly, this species has three claws per foot instead of the common two, which she uses to help her handle the threads while spinning her web.

 Like most spiders in general, she does produce venom to immobilize their prey once caught in their web.
-Normally, they won’t bite anything but their prey, but they have been know to bite if they are picked up or provoked.
+Normally, they won’t bite anything but their prey, but they have been known to bite if they are picked up or provoked.
 Their venom seems to be harmless to humans.

-The females web is quite interesting and there is a long write up about it on many websites.
-This spider, however, makes the distinctive zig zag pattern, known as the stabilimentum, in the center of her web.
-This is perhaps to act as a camouflage when the spider is in the center of her web, to attract insects, or makes the web more visible to birds to they won’t fly in to it.
+The female’s web is quite interesting and there is a long write up about it on many websites.
+This spider, however, makes the distinctive zig-zag pattern, known as the stabilimentum, in the center of her web.
+This is perhaps to act as a camouflage when the spider is in the center of her web, to attract insects or makes the web more visible to birds to they won’t fly into it.